jsdelivrbot/The-Solar-System/README.md

 **Feel free to use any of the code from Github or Codepen for your own project.

-It's very likely that you're going to need CSS/Style rules that scale text of a page across mobile, tablets and desktop.
-So let's start with [CSS](https://github.com/bubblin/The-Solar-System/blob/master/css/page-9/style.css) of [page-9](https://bubbl.in/book/the-solar-system-by-marvin-danig/9) of the book.
+It's very likely that you're going to need [CSS](https://github.com/bubblin/The-Solar-System/blob/master/css/page-9/style.css) that scales the text in a page across mobile, tablets and desktop.
+This is in use on [page-9](https://bubbl.in/book/the-solar-system-by-marvin-danig/9) of the book.

 Observe we're using vw or `viewport width` to handle the size of the text within the book.
 Also note the very little CSS that is required!

 ## The Project: Pages & Their Resources:
 How things work here: